 After some additional tweaks were made, this new edition was dubbed "International Morse Code."
 Meanwhile, the original version was retroactively labeled "American Morse Code."
 Outside Civil War reenactments, the latter is all but extinct today.

-Yet, International Morse code was in for a bright future.
+Yet, International Morse code was in for a bright future, making its way across long distances.

 Learning the Basics of Morse Code

-In the international code, a "dash" is three times longer than a "dot."
+In the international standard, a "dash" is three times longer than a "dot."
 On paper, "-" is the symbol for a dash while every "." represents a dot.
-"E" is a simple letter; it consists of just one "."
+"E" is a simple letter and shortest code; it consists of just one "."
 Other characters are a bit more intricate.
 For example, "-.-." means "C."

 If you're dealing with a letter that features multiple dots and/or dashes, there should be a pause equivalent to the length of one dot in between those components.
 The pauses that separate entire letters are longer, equal to three dots.
-And individual words should be divided by even longer pauses measuring seven dots long.
+You should divide individual words by even longer pauses measuring seven dots long.

 No Morse code phrase is more iconic than "SOS."
 A universally recognized distress signal, SOS was first adopted as such by German telegraphers in the year 1905.
 Why'd they pick this letter combo?
 Because in International Morse Code, "S" is three dots and "O" is three dashes.
 See, "dot-dot-dot-dash-dash-dash-dot-dot-dot" (...---...) is an easy sequence to remember — even when you're in grave peril.